anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 ## Join Proxy discovers Registrar

 In this section, the Join Proxy and Registrar are assumed to communicate via Link-Local addresses.
-This section describes the discovery of the Registrar by the Join Proxy.
+This section describes the discovery of the Registrar by the stateless Join Proxy.
+The statefull Join Proxy discovers the Registrar as a Pledge.

 ### CoAP discovery {#coap-disc}

-The discovery of the coaps Registrar, using coap discovery, by the Join Proxy follows sections 6.3 and 6.5.1 of {{I-D.ietf-anima-constrained-voucher}}.
+The discovery of the coaps Registrar, using coap discovery, by the stateless Join Proxy follows sections 6.3 and 6.5.1 of {{I-D.ietf-anima-constrained-voucher}}.
 The stateless Join Proxy can discover the join-port of the Registrar by sending a GET request to "/.well-known/core" including a resource type (rt) parameter with the value "brski.rjp" {{RFC6690}}.
 Upon success, the return payload will contain the join-port of the Registrar.